-The Pennsylvania Broadband Development Authority (PBDA) defines a Community Anchor Institution (CAI) as a not-for-profit entity that facilitates publicly accessible internet service to vulnerable populations, including NTIA defined covered populations1, and those that lack access to gigabit-level broadband service.
+The Pennsylvania Broadband Development Authority (PBDA) defines a Community Anchor Institution (CAI) as an entity that facilitates greater use of internet service by vulnerable populations, including but not limited to NTIA defined covered populations1 and those that lack access to gigabit-level broadband service.
+CAIs will be prioritized as Tier One and Tier Two in order to best distribute funds to institutions determined to have the highest need.
+To prioritize funding preference for institutions of the greatest need, PBDA has distinguished two classifications of CAI, Tier One and Tier Two, based on the following criteria: